The Path of Masonic Progression

 Fellowcrafts are also expected to maintain active involvement in lodge activities and intellectual discussions, contributing to the communal and intellectual life of the lodge.

 Active participation in the governance and activities of the lodge is also required.
-Master Masons continue to present reflective papers, focusing on advanced Masonic teachings and personal philosophical insights.
+Masters continue to present reflective papers, focusing on advanced Masonic teachings and personal philosophical insights.

-The work does not stop once you become a Master Mason.
+The work does not stop once you become a Master.
 The third degree of Freemasonry opens new opportunities and new responsibilities.
-As a Master Mason, a Freemason can serve in full capacity in one of the offices that comprise the College of Officers.
+As a Master, a Freemason can serve in full capacity in one of the offices that comprise the College of Officers.
 They can also serve as a delegate to our annual Convent of the confederation.
-After working at least one year as a Master Mason, they are able to seek the philosophical or higher degrees, continuing their journey of personal and philosophical growth.
+After working at least one year as a Master, they are able to seek the philosophical or higher degrees, continuing their journey of personal and philosophical growth.